 There is great joy to be had in gathering flowers from your own garden, either to put into a vase or to give as an impromptu gift.
-When my children were young they were forever raiding my garden for small posies to give to their teachers or friends, and sometimes the pickings were pretty slim and even as an ex florist it was pretty challenging!
-Plus, lets face it, if you’ve waited all season for those gorgeous lilies or iris to flower then chopping them down to give away or for just a few days of indoor glory is going to feel like a pretty big sacrifice!
+When my children were young they were forever raiding my garden for small posies to give to their teachers or friends, and sometimes the pickings were so slim thtat even as an ex florist it was pretty challenging!
+Plus, lets face it, if you’ve waited all season for those gorgeous lilies or iris to flower then chopping them down to give away, or admire for just a few days is a vase, is going to feel like a pretty big sacrifice!

 The trick is to include flowering plants in your garden design in such a way that their is an abundance of flowering plants throughout the year and in a way that means cutting blooms doesn’t detract from your floriferous garden aesthetic.

 Here’s 5 easy ways to include flowers for picking in your garden design:

 Picking gardens, also known as cutting gardens, are where flowering plants, especially feature blooms, are grown for the sole purpose of cutting.
 They tend to be a little eclectic in their design as a ‘the more the merrier’ approach is needed so you could choose a tucked away spot or, consider the periphery of your vege garden, if it’s big enough.
 Just make sure it will capture plenty of sun.
 Plant in rows for easy harvesting and go crazy with bulbs that will multiply over time such as Asiatic, Casablanca and Christmas lillies and Japanese or Dutch Iris.